-We are pleased to have placed a number of Engineer on this project and will have further opportunities in Cambridge, Huntingdon and Swavesy.
-To find out more, chat to Penelope Ware.
+We are pleased to have placed a number of Engineers on this project and will have further opportunities in Cambridge, Huntingdon and Swavesy.
+We're particularly keen to talk to Construction Managers and Site Engineers.
+For more information, chat to Penelope Ware.

 Work to build the improvement scheme began in November 2016, meaning the project has been in construction for just over a year and a lot has happened in that time including:

 Building of construction compounds and haul roads

 Work to build new bridges, including the 750m River Great Ouse viaduct, is well underway

 The first side road bridge opened in September and the bridge near Wood Green Animal Shelter in Godmanchester will eventually carry the A1198 over the new A14 bypass

 Excavation has begun of the project borrow pits, which provide some of the 10million m³ of material needed to build the road

 Work has started on creating some of the 271 hectares of new wildlife habitat which forms part of the scheme

 Work to excavate the 10 million m³ of local material needed to build the scheme will stop over the winter months as the ground will be too wet.
 This will resume in the Spring.
 Other work will continue over the winter, such as:

 installation of new drainage and replacing existing drainage where necessary